netgroup-polito/KubernetesOnDesktop/README.md

 * [KubernetesOnDesktop release/v2.0 - Roccaro](https://docs.google.com/presentation/d/16z3NjHMjUr7YS_KgGWZ5komRSfAWSNqNonW72dKzagI/edit?usp=sharing)

 ## Introduction
 KubernetesOnDesktop is a university project with the aim of developing a cloud infrastructure to run user application in a remote cluster.
-Thanks to the Netgroup Polito cluster, we have developed a very high performing infrastructure to let run applications on k8s and connect to them via many protocols.
+Thanks to the Netgroup Polito cluster, we have developed a very high performing infrastructure to let the applications run on k8s and connect to them via many protocols.

-To make modifications persistent, we decided to create a PersistentVolumeClaim for each different application so that all the users remote preferences and files are restored at every execution to improve the user experience.
+In order to make modifications persistent, we decided to create a PersistentVolumeClaim for each different application so that all the users remote preferences and files are restored at every execution to improve the user experience.
 So far, the supported applications are [Firefox](https://www.mozilla.org/it/firefox), [Libreoffice](https://it.libreoffice.org) and [Blender](https://www.blender.org).
-All the remote and local k8s/docker resources created will be destroyed when the execution ends.
+All the remote and local k8s/docker resources created will be destroyed once the execution ends.

-Interestingly, depending on the connection quality and on the `pod` availability, the required application will be executed in Cloud or in the local user computer (if it natively exists).
+Interestingly, depending on the connection quality and on the `pod` availability, the required application will be executed in the Cloud or in the local user computer (if it natively exists).
 This is a user-friendly feature to not alter the normal execution behavior in certain particular cases.
 Everything is tunable user-side like connection quality, program executed, compression, encryption etc.

 ## Used technologies
 * TigerVNC